4d-depot/Build4D/README.md

-Important -> Stable version select 4D 20.x branch
+# Important

+This branch is the 20-R9 of 4D.
+Choose the appropriate branch for your version of 4D.

 # Build4D